LakeYS/Dishorde/README.md

 The bot runs as a completely separate application, so no mods are required to run it.

+**This has tested well with the experimental Alpha 19 builds so far, but if you encounter any problems, feel free to open an issue.**

 **See below for download links instructions on how to install the bot.
 Dedicated servers on PC only.**

 # How it Works